markster70/M9-WP-Boilerplate/README.md

 ### JS Setup

-A base JS setup is in place for you to use - this has a dom selector library, tools for debouncing, adding / removing / checking for classes
+- A base JS setup is in place for you to use - this has a DOM selector library, tools for debouncing, adding / removing / checking for classes

+- There are some commonly used scripts in thr ui-scripts folder

+Please take a look through the utility scripts directory and make use of those for consistency

-There are some commonly used scripts in thr ui-scripts folder If you need to write new JS, please add to the appropriate folder and create a module / function for each - we try to keep JS modular and with separation of concerns.
+If you need to write new JS, please add to the appropriate folder and create a module / function for each - we try to keep JS modular and with separation of concerns.
 Functions can be run on either dom ready or load events - defer if not critical for dom ready